uiceds/project-team-front-row/manuscript.md

 ![Illinois DD Clusters](https://raw.githubusercontent.com/uiceds/project-team-front-row/main/content/images/predictive/Illinois.png "Illinois"){#fig:US-Map height=4in}

 Additional k-means clustering models were created to provide insights into potential high-risk zones in regards to drunk driving incidents.
 The seven plots below illustrate the distribution of drunk driving accidents on a daily basis, revealing notable trends throughout the week.
-Drunk driving incidents show a clear increase during the weekends, particularly on Fridays and Saturdays.
+Drunk driving incidents show a clear increase during the weekends, likely due to bars, restaurants, and clubs tending to have higher activity on Friday and Saturday nights.
+On weekdays, drunk driving incidents appear to be more cluistered along commuter routes.
+However, on weekends, these clusters appear to shift to more urbanized areas where more recreational zones and leisure activities may be present.
+In other words, weekend incidents appear more concentrated on city centers.

 ![Sunday Cluster](https://github.com/uiceds/project-team-front-row/blob/main/content/images/predictive/US_Sunday_Clusters.png "Sunday Cluster"){#fig:US-Map height=4in}
 ![Monday Cluster](https://github.com/uiceds/project-team-front-row/blob/main/content/images/predictive/US_Monday_Clusters.png "Monday Cluster"){#fig:US-Map height=4in}